 numerics

-C++ library for numerical linear algebra, ODE/PDE integration, spectral methods, and statistical simulation.
+C++23 solver suite for numerical linear algebra, ODE/PDE integration, Fourier transforms, and statistical simulation.

 Install